 Carbohydrates and Cravings affect 40% of women with PMS or premenstrual syndrome, often resulting in an increased response to insulin.
 Sugar cravings (chocolate cravings) resulting in fatigue and headaches.

 Depression combined with confusion and memory loss (or brain fog).
 Higher progesterone to estrogen levels.

-Beneficial Herbs: St. John’s wort (short-term depression okay), black cohosh – effects on pain.
+Beneficial Herbs: St. John’s wort (used short-term for depression is okay, however, it should not be used for a long period of time), black cohosh – effects on pain.

 Beneficial Supplements: Zinc Citrate, Vitamin B6, Magnesium Citrate and Tryptophan or 5HTP

 Painful Periods or dysmenorrhea that is accompanied by acne, oily skin, cramps, lower back pain, nausea and vomiting.

 Beneficial Herbs: Cramp bark – tincture- works amazingly, high bush cranberry

 Beneficial Supplements: Vitamin E, Magnesium Citrate, Vitamin B6

 Symptoms of Premenstrual Syndrome